TBye101/MagicalLife/EarthMagicCharacters/Classes/Monk/Monk Class Info.md

 Fist: 1d20 +5
 AC: +1
 #### 30th Level: Windwalker
+Some say that the ancient Windwalkers could walk into the wind and ride it, to great adventures.

 Recieve another stunning blow.
 TH (To Hit): + 1
 AC: +1
 +5% magic resistance.
 #### 31st Level: Elder
+Elders are widely respected, for the journey and dedication to Elder is no laughing matter.

 Fire:
 Monks can use their faith to burn their enemies via touch.